mardiros/tursu/docs/source/migrate_from_behave.md

 ## Step 2 - Replace context with fixtures in all decorators

-Tursu simplifies BDD by replacing Behave’s dynamic context with pytest fixtures, making it more maintainable and test-friendly.
+Turşu simplifies BDD by replacing Behave’s dynamic context with pytest fixtures, making it more maintainable and test-friendly.

 Example: